 Many Pagans also feel there are other beings out there who aren’t present on the physical plane, but who can (and do) interact with us.
 Some of these include:

-- Ancestors (both by blood and family connection, but also by choosing a similar life path – for example, those who were witches, teachers, priest/esses in life.)
+- Ancestors: By blood and family connection, but also by choosing a similar life path – for example, those who were witches, teachers, priest/esses in life.

-- Elemental powers (beings associated with a particular element that forms life: in Wiccan practice, these are air, fire, water, and earth.)
+- Elemental powers: Beings associated with a particular element that forms life (in Wiccan and much of western witchcraft practice, these are air, fire, water, and earth.)

 - Guardians of various kinds.

-- Locus genii or spirits of place (common in a wide variety of folk traditions, these are spirits who are intimately connected with a particular physical connection.)
+- Locus genii or spirits of place.
+Common in a wide variety of folk traditions, these are spirits who are intimately connected with a particular physical connection or place.